pcolby/bipolar/README.md

 Note, while the current (0.1.0) release includes a lot of behind-the-scenes code for parsing training session data and exporting to GPX and TCX, the GUI has been intentionally left ultra-bare at this stage.
-This, of course, is to allow people (like myself) to begin capturing and expoorting data as soon as possible, while the GUI bells and whistles can follow later (slated for release 0.3.0).
+This, of course, is to allow people (like myself) to begin capturing and exporting data as soon as possible, while the GUI bells and whistles can wait for a later release (currently planned for 0.3.0).

 ## Contact